-Although TKF has diversified into other sectors as well since its creation, the organization's founding focus and goal was to make education accessible to the deprived communities of Pakistan.
+Although we have diversified into other sectors as well since our existence, our founding focus and goal were to make education accessible to the deprived communities of Pakistan.

 Physical Infrastructure (Strengthening of WATSAN facilities in schools, provision of furniture etc.)